Take a look inside 7 images

 Beyond the program, there's also a growing set of extension activities, including an Example Bank with quick, current events-focused media that students use as test beds for their critical thinking and fact-checking/verification skills.
 For teachers, there are also live workshops covering the program.

 Disclosure: Common Sense Education has a curriculum that addresses topics similar to those addressed in CTRL-F. However, Common Sense's reviews strive to be independent and unbiased.
 Reviewers and editorial staff have independent oversight over the content of the reviews and their ratings.

 The content-rich lessons of CTRL-F demonstrate to students gaps they have in their digital literacy and help them make reading laterally -- the act of researching a claim by expanding the search outside of one source -- a part of their daily habits.
-CRTL-F's strengths lie in its use of relevant and varied real-world examples of media -- from articles of different types to social posts to videos.
-It's also usefully focused on a focused skillset for digging into claims.
+CTRL-F's strengths lie in its use of relevant and varied real-world examples of media -- from articles of different types to social posts to videos.
+It's also usefully focused on a skillset for digging into claims.
 Students will gain expert-backed fact-checking methods and practice them in authentic ways that build lifelong habits.
 This is a news and media literacy course that's pushing beyond stale approaches grounded in a a pre- or early-internet frame of mind.
-CTRL-F incorporates more modern notions of how the web works, how various actors manipulate media, and how fact-checking and thinking must evolve to deal with how all the contexts students encounter information online.
+CTRL-F incorporates more modern notions of how the web works, how various actors manipulate media, and how fact-checking and thinking must evolve to deal with how students encounter information online.